Miranda's Victim: Plot

 In June 1966, new mother and wife Trish Weir is shocked the Supreme Court has passed the Miranda Ruling, making evidence gleaned from a criminal suspect without reading them the 'Miranda warning' inadmissible in court.

 Three years earlier, the introverted 18-year-old Trish was planning the future with her mother Zeola driving to work at the cinema.
 At the concession stand, the projectionist Jimmy suggests they head home together on the late bus.
 There, before Trish gets off the bus, they organize to meet up before work on Saturday.

 Hours later, a traumatised and distraught Trish arrives home.
 Her initially scolding big sister Ann, realising something serious has happened, drives her to the doctor's at 4 a.m. to find evidence of rape.

 On their return Trish goes to bed, while Ann informs Zeola and her husband Paul of what she understood from the shocked teen.
 Zeola laments the loss of Trish's purity, rather than showing empathy.
 Worrying Trish may not be accepted into secretarial school, Zeola insists the police will not believe her.

 In the morning, Zeola offers Trish possible 'solutions' to the incident, including forcing the culprit to marry her, but at least not filing a police report.
 Appalled, Trish insists she has to help stop him, but her mother believes justice will not prevail and she will be considered damaged goods.

 In the police station the next day, the Weirs respond differently, Zeola trying to convince Trish to not file charges, Ann firmly supporting Trish and Trish wanting to prevent the man from raping others.
 As she is trying to explain the details of the incident, Zeola constantly interjects.

 Trish got off the bus at midnight.
 On the walk home, the perpetrator forced her into his sedan's back seat, tying her hands.
-Driving 20 minutes into the desert, he pulled over and raped her at knifepoint.
+Driving 20 minutes into the desert, he pulled over, beat her savagely, and raped her at knifepoint.
+He then told her "If I can't have you, nobody will."

 After a week, Trish returns to work.
 Trying to talk to Jimmy, he avoids her, likely due to the police questioning.
 When Paul is waiting for her by the bus stop, a sedan pulls up nearby.
 So, he gets the plate number.